What is DRIP

-We will demonstrate what it means to be at the mercy of slow-moving bureaucracy where decisions are made elsewhere that affect one’s livelihood, even when it comes to one’s most basic needs.
-And we wanted to achieve this through the experience of playing a game.
-In the same manner as 11 Bit Studio’s This War of Mine allows players to experience what it means to live in a war zone, or Lucas Pope’s Papers, Please shows what it means to live in a communist dictatorship, DRIP will cause players to empathize with and deepen their understanding of the way resources are unequally allocated in the West Bank.
+The game emonstrates what it means to be at the mercy of slow-moving bureaucracy where decisions are made elsewhere that affect one’s livelihood, even when it comes to one’s most basic needs.
+DRIP aims to cause players to empathize with and deepen their understanding of the way resources are unequally allocated in the West Bank.

 The challenge was to take the systemic issues framed in the film RAWABI, a documentary regarding the building of the Palestinian city of Rawabi, and allow the player to explore them in the form of gameplay.

 I ran an ideation workshop in collaboration with the filmmakers then developed the pitch for the winning idea.
 The game went on to be shortlisted for the Tribeca New Media Fund.